• My Skills & Tech Platforms

 I want to state categorically that I am not a subject matter expert in any particular niche.
 Nor am I a wizard (though that does seem like it'd be cool).
 I don't think it's possible for someone to know everything about something.
 One of my core values is humility.
 I am not shy to speak about my strengths, and I know what my skills are and what my value is.
 But, there's always room to learn and refine those skills through learning and experience.
 And I intend to continue to do that in my career.

-I've worked in the People & Culture/People Ops space for numerous years now, and it's a great fit for me!
+I've worked in the People Operations/People & Culture space for numerous years now, and it's a great fit for me!
 (I use those terms interchangeably, by the way, to refer to the new school methodology that's seemingly, fortunately, gradually replacing HR).
 The field is a really good blend of my natural people skills and organizational skills.
 I consider myself personable, yet confident, and you need to strike that balance well in order to be successful in my field, which I believe I do, consistently.

 Thus far, I've gained an extensive breadth and depth of experience in People Operations, which I think I can attribute to two things; my never-ending quest for learning, and having worked in tech and for startups, where I've had tons of simultaneous responsibilities, and lots of autonomy ("wearing multiple hats", as the saying goes).